 Most people will experience some back pain during their lives.
 No matter your gender or whether you spend your workday on your feet or sitting, you could experience either acute or chronic back pain that affects your daily life.
-Most people — 72 percent — use pain medication to manage their symptoms, and 55 percent use hot and cold packs.
+Most people use pain medication to manage their symptoms, while others use hot and cold packs.
 Both those approaches can be effective, but they are not the only answer.
 Exercise can be one of the most effective ways to reduce pain and prevent future recurrence of the issue.
 Learn about some of the most common types of back pain and the exercises you can do to find relief.

 Different Types of Back Pain